SmartGridready/SmartGridready.github.io/docs/_sources/content/functional-profiles.rst.txt

 Creating new :term:`Functional Profiles`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If the term:`Functional Profile` interest groups sees requirements for a new or improved functionality, it will create a new :term:`Functional Profile` XML with state “draft”.
+If the :term:`Functional Profile` interest groups sees requirements for a new or improved functionality, it will create a new :term:`Functional Profile` XML with state “draft”.
 A new issue will be created for this :term:`Functional Profile`.
 The issue has